Oriol Romeu: Southampton

 On 13 August 2015, Romeu joined Southampton for £5 million on a three-year deal.
 He made his debut two days later, as a half-time substitute for Dušan Tadić in a 3–0 home defeat to Everton, earning a booking after three minutes for a foul on James McCarthy.
 He scored his first goal for the Saints – and first in a professional league – on 5 December, equalising for a 1–1 draw against Aston Villa at St Mary's Stadium.

 After missing only one league game all season for Claude Puel's Saints, Romeu signed a new four-and-a-half-year deal on 24 January 2017.
 Puel compared Romeu to Chelsea player N'Golo Kanté.
 He was voted the club's Player of the Season, at the end of a campaign that saw them reach the EFL Cup Final.

 In November 2020, Romeu signed a new contract to keep him at Southampton until the summer of 2023.
-On 23 February 2021, he produced “one of the greatest tackles of all time” after he made up a serious amount of ground to prevent Leeds United forward Raphinha from scoring, but the game ended in a 3–0 defeat.
+On 23 February 2021, talkSPORT commentator Mark Wilson stated that Romeu produced "one of the greatest tackles of all time" after he made up a serious amount of ground to prevent Leeds United forward Raphinha from scoring, but the game ended in a 3–0 defeat.
 In the same game, he picked up an ankle injury and required surgery, which was expected to see him miss the remainder of the season.
 However, he was able to make an appearance on the final day of the 2020–21 season, replacing Kyle Walker-Peters in Southampton’s 3–0 defeat to West Ham United.

 Girona

 On 1 September 2022, Romeu completed a permanent transfer to Girona.
+Later that month, on 9 September, he scored his first La Liga goal, securing a 2–1 victory over Real Valladolid.

+Return to Barcelona

+On 19 July 2023, Romeu returned to his former club, Barcelona, on a three-year contract.
+He made his second debut for the club on 13 August in a 0–0 draw with Getafe.

+On 5 August 2024, Romeu rejoined Girona on a season-long loan deal.
+On the expiry of the loan, his contract with Barcelona was terminated by mutual agreement.

+Return to Southampton

+On 6 November 2025, Romeu returned to his former club, Southampton, on a contract until the end of the season.

 International career

-He participated in the 2008 UEFA European Under-17 Football Championship with Spain, playing four matches and helping his country to eventual victory in the tournament.
+Romeu participated in the 2008 UEFA Under-17 Championship with Spain, playing four matches and helping his country to eventual victory in the tournament.

 After making his professional début for Barcelona in 2009, Romeu became a mainstay in the under-19 and under-20 national teams, featuring heavily in the 2010 UEFA Under-19 Championship elite qualification round.

 He was part of the Spanish squad which was eliminated from its group at the 2012 Olympics, coming on as a substitute in their first match and starting the last.

-In March 2019, Romeu was called up by Catalonia for a friendly against Venezuela.
-He made his debut as a second-half substitute in the 2–1 win in Girona.